FreeRTOS/FreeRTOS-Libraries-Integration-Tests/src/transport_interface/README.md

 |TransportRecv_NoDataToReceive	|Test transport interface receive function return value when no data to receive	|0 should be returned	|
 |TransportRecv_ReturnZeroRetry	|Test transport interface receive function return zero due to no data to receive.
 Send data to echo server then retry the receive function.
 Transport receive function should be able to receive data from echo server and return positive value.	|Postive value should be returned after retry transport receive	|

 Assert may be used to check invalid parameters.
-In that case, you may need to replace the assert macro to return negative value in your transport interface implementation to ensure invalid parameter error can be catched by assert.<br><br>
+In that case, you need to replace the assert macro to return negative value in your transport interface implementation to ensure invalid parameter error can be catched by assert.<br><br>
 For example, if you are using FreeRTOS configASSERT macro to check invalid parameters,